-Arabic Grammar Lesson on Nouns (اسم) – Get total clarity on how nouns in Arabic actually work, systematically in a step-by-step manner.
+Arabic Grammar Lesson on Nouns or the types of ism in Arabic grammar (اسم) – Get total clarity on how nouns in Arabic actually work, systematically in a step-by-step manner.

 About the Noun in Arabic Grammar

 As mentioned in the introduction to Arabic grammar, words in Arabic are divided into three categories; nouns, verbs and particles.
 This short lesson will develop the noun and categorize it based on various considerations.

 اسم pl. أسماء (noun) /ism pl. asmaa’/: This category is defined as those words that impart a single meaning on their own and do not afford a tense.
 Keep in mind that ism is more than “noun” in English.
 Roughly speaking, ism in Arabic is equivalent to what we know in English as nouns, pronouns, adjectives, and adverbs.

 Nouns in Arabic grammar are categorized in many ways.
 The following is a list of all the useful ways in which a noun in Arabic can be classified.
 Each one has its own place in grammar and this tutorial will give only a brief introduction to each plus a link to more dedicated tutorials as they are made available.

 o masculine (مذكر) /mudhakkar/ or

 o singular (واحد) /waHid/,